What exactly is TRE®? Here are some answers.

 Is TRE® therapy?

-TRE® is somatic, i.e. the body does the work - we don't talk or analyse any (past) situations.
+TRE® is somatic, meaning the body does the work without the need to talk or analyse past experiences.

 Disclaimer